|Starting up Matlab||Exercise 3|

 You exit Matlab by typing quit at the command line or by using the FileExit menu choice.

 You should complete a report of the results you obtained for each completed lab.
 This report need not be elaborate.
 The report consists of at least two files: the complete, original, unmodified, diary.txt file(s) plus a summary file.
 This summary file can be easily created as you do the lab by keeping a text file up in the editor and copying parts of the web page, your commands and output to the file as you work.
 Another way is to start from the diary.txt file and delete all your false starts and errors to produce a compact record.
-(If you work this way, do not forget to make a copy of your diary.txt file to send to me.
-Click here to see a sample summary file.
+(If you work this way, do not forget to make a copy of your diary.txt file to send to me.)
+You can find a sample summary file on my website.

 This summary file is very important.
 It is what I will read first and, if it is well-written and the work is done correctly, I will not need to read anything else.
 Never put incorrect Matlab statements into your summary because it will take me a lot of time to discover you really didn't mean them.
+I will regard everything in the summary as information you regard as correct and will grade it accordingly.
 I expect to see

 Summarizing your work is important not only for my convenience in grading, but also to help fix in your mind the focus of each exercise.